Aurecima Compare logo

 • Whether the drive fills a clear role on the shortlist

-• How easy it is for the buyer to justify the premium or budget gap
+• How easy it is to justify the premium or budget gap

 • How well the drive fits a plain-English comparison page rather than a spec-only roundup